Timmystroge/Massively-Clone/README.md

 # Massively-Clone
-Cloned Massively landing page using React, Vite
+Cloned Massively landing page using React, Vite.
+This is just a "ONE PAGE PROJECT"